Kactusox/happday-gmail/README.md

 # happday-gmail
-Hapday HTML Gmail Template (responsive)
+It is an responsive Gmail Template for Hapday.